DavidGT08/AircraftMaintainance_prediction/README.md

 <img src="./imgs/lstm_arch.png" width="413">
 </p>

+It's important to consider that LSRM requires a lot of resources and time to get trained and become ready for real-world applications and are prone to overfitting.

   * Forget Gate:

     The information that is no longer useful in the cell state is removed with the forget gate.
 The resultant is passed through an activation function which gives a binary output.